51Degrees/documentation/src/concepts/configuration/builders/buildingfromconfiguration.md

 Note, the possible format of the configuration file varies greatly between languages, with some languages having many options and others only having one.
-Where possible, we recommend using JSON as the simplest and most transferable configuration format.
+Where possible, we recommend using JSON as the simplest and most transferable configuration format; JSON is also supported by the PHP and Node.js bindings, where XML is not.

 ## Parsing XML

 @startsnippets
 @showsnippet{dotnet,C#}
 @showsnippet{java,Java}
-@showsnippet{php,PHP}
-@showsnippet{node,Node.js}
 @defaultsnippet{Select a language for an example of parsing XML.}
 @startsnippet{dotnet}
 ```{cs}